adamofig/control-markets-angular/src/app/pages/jobs/readme.md

 - Add the new name for your component: script can rename all folders and Classes and everything node rename-components.js

-### 4) Starting building your collection table what every, change current IGeneric to your data bussiness.
+### 4) Starting building your collection table what every, change current IJob to your data bussiness.

 Backend and Front